 - Now, place trout on prepared baking sheet and use paper towels to pat the fish dry. season the trout with any herbs you have on hand, such as parsley, dill, or oregano.
 And of course, let’s not forget salt, black pepper, some garlic, and red crushed pepper.

 - For more flavour and to avoid the fish from becoming dry, melt some butter in the microwave or on the stove and drizzle it over the trout until evenly coated.

 - Fold the sides of the foil over the trout and cover the trout completely.
 And then, bake for about 13 minutes.
 The cooking time will depend on the size of the trout fillet.
 Now, open the foil, and broil for 3 minutes.
 Done!

-- Reheating – For best results, heat in a pan on the stove so the trout stays crispy or broil it for 1-2 minutes in the oven.
-You can also heat in the microwave along with some sides for a full meal at once.
+- To reheat – Heat in a pan on the stove so the trout stays crispy or broil it for 1-2 minutes in the oven.
+You can also heat in the microwave too.

-If you have leftover trout and want to change things up, here’s some ways to enjoy the salmon:
+If you have leftover trout and want to change things up, here’s some ways to enjoy this Rainbow Trout recipe:

 - trout tacos: shred the trout up and serve it in a taco

 - trout pasta: roughly chop up the trout and add it to a pasta